-The basic per diem rate is $140 per day broken down between lodging at $89 and meals and incidental expenses at $51.
-This rate represents an 8 percent bump from the fiscal year 2015 rate and applies to about 2,600 locations throughout the lower 48.
-However, those 2,600 locations are not places where contractor are likely to travel.
-The preponderance of contractor travel is to the 400 or so locations that justify higher rates based on higher cost of lodging and meals.
-These 400 locations include all of the major U.S. cities.
+The basic per diem rate is now $144 per day broken down between lodging at $93 and meals and incidental expenses at $51.
+This rate represents a nominal increase from the current $142 per day and applies to about 2,600 locations throughout the lower 48.
+However, those 2,600 locations are not places where Government contractors frequently travel.
+The preponderance of contractor travel is to the 332 non-standard areas (NSAs) that have higher per diem rates than the standard (or basic) rate.
+These 332 locations include all of the major U.S. cities.